-1.32027 The barrel shall not rupture when firing with a specified amount of snow, sand or gravel in the barrel.
-1.32028 Requirement 1.32027 should be verified by testing.
-Comment: The requirement applies primarily to small-bore weaponry but if the system is used in such a way that there is a high probability that foreign matter may enter the barrel it may also apply to larger calibre weaponry.
-Testing may be performed by filling the barrel with various quantities of sand and gravel to determine the durability of the weapon.
+The barrel shall not rupture when firing with a specified amount of snow, sand or gravel in the barrel.

+Requirement 1.302.027 T should be verified by testing.

+Comment: The requirement applies primarily to small-calibre weapons but if the system is used in such a way that there is a high probability that foreign matter may enter the barrel it may also apply to larger calibre weapons.
+Testing is performed by filling the barrel with various quantities of sand and gravel to determine the durability of the weapon.